integrations/terraform-provider-github/website/docs/r/repository.html.markdown

 * `archive_on_destroy` - (Optional) Set to `true` to archive the repository instead of deleting on destroy.

-* `pages` - (Optional) The repository's Github Pages configuration.
-See [Github Pages Configuration](#github-pages-configuration) below for details.
+* `pages` - (Optional) The repository's GitHub Pages configuration.
+See [GitHub Pages Configuration](#github-pages-configuration) below for details.

 * `topics` - (Optional) The list of topics of the repository.

 * `template` - (Optional) Use a template repository to create this resource.
 See [Template Repositories](#template-repositories) below for details.

 * `vulnerability_alerts` (Optional) - Set to `true` to enable security alerts for vulnerable dependencies.
 Enabling requires alerts to be enabled on the owner level.
 (Note for importing: GitHub enables the alerts on public repos but disables them on private repos by default.)
 See [GitHub Documentation](https://help.github.com/en/github/managing-security-vulnerabilities/about-security-alerts-for-vulnerable-dependencies) for details.

-### Github Pages Configuration
+### GitHub Pages Configuration

 The `pages` block supports the following:

 * `source` - (Required) The source branch and directory for the rendered Pages site.
-See [Github Pages Source](#github-pages-source) below for details.
+See [GitHub Pages Source](#github-pages-source) below for details.

 * `cname` - (Optional) The custom domain for the repository.
 This can only be set after the repository has been created.

-#### Github Pages Source ####
+#### GitHub Pages Source ####

 The `source` block supports the following: